 Keep in mind that DIAN requires that you report city codes according to DANE guidelines.
 Use these guidelines when you create your city codes.
 You can find the details in DIAN portal: https://www.dian.gov.co/atencionciudadano/formulariosinstructivos/Formularios/2007/Codigos_municipios_2007.pdf#search=c%C3%B3digos%20municipios

 Here’s an example of city code for Bogota city:

-For blindsided people to see: The picture shows a screenshot of the SAP system in the Create Cities Individually customizing activity.
+For visually impaired readers: The picture shows a screenshot of the SAP system in the Create Cities Individually customizing activity.